kammitama5/Distracting_KATAS/README.md

 I also have a bad habit of not leaving \n after my code.
 Need to get better at including that on Github.
 I apologize for meaningless commits of \n, but it won't become a habit.

+Making a list of concepts learning through katas:
+ 1. Recursion  with Memoization